-“What is striking about the playing of the Brodsky Quartet is their brimming love for the music.”
-(Gramophone)
+“What is so striking about the playing of the Brodsky Quartet is their brimming love for the music.”

 Since its formation in 1972, the Brodsky Quartet has performed over 3000 concerts on the major stages of the world and has released more than 60 recordings.
 A natural curiosity and an insatiable desire to explore has propelled the group in a number of artistic directions and continues to ensure them not only a prominent presence on the international chamber music scene, but also a rich and varied musical existence.
 Their energy and craftsmanship has attracted numerous awards and accolades worldwide, while ongoing educational work provides a vehicle for passing on experience and staying in touch with the next generation.

-The Brodsky Quartet also has a busy recording career, and last season marked the beginning of a new and exclusive relationship with Chandos Records.
+The Brodsky Quartet also has a busy recording career, and 2012 marked the beginning of a new and exclusive relationship with Chandos Records.
 The Quartet’s first disc for the label, Petits Fours, was released in February 2012 and is a celebratory album of ‘Encore’ pieces, arranged exclusively by the Quartet for their 40th anniversary.
-In April 2012, Chandos released the Quartet’s long-awaited recording of the great Debussy Quartet alongside Deux Danses arranged for harp and string quintet.
-This new collaboration with Chandos will help add to their already huge and diverse discography.
+In April 2012, Chandos released the Quartet’s long-awaited recording of the great Debussy Quartet and, in March 2013, In the South featuring works by Verdi, Paganini, Wolf and Puccini.
 Recent awards for recordings include the Diapason D’Or and the CHOC du Monde de la Musique for their recordings of string quartets by Britten, Beethoven and Janacek, and, for their outstanding contribution to innovation in programming, the Brodsky Quartet has received a Royal Philharmonic Society Award.
 They have taught at many international chamber music courses and held residencies in several music institutes, including the first such post at the University of Cambridge.
 They are currently International Fellows of Chamber Music at the Royal Conservatoire of Scotland and have been awarded Honorary Doctorates at the University of Kent and University of Teesside.